SimonMaracine/ntp-version-tracker/README.md

 Dynamic memory allocations are not utilized at all.

-Error handling is done rigurously to minimze unexpected behavior.
+Error handling is done rigorously to minimze unexpected behavior.

 ---

 The processing of packets is done in two layers:

-1. In a callback function passed to pcap, which parses and checks the protocols the packet contains;
+1. In a callback function passed to `pcap`, which parses and checks the protocols the packet contains.
-2. in an another callback function, written in the high-level part of the codebase, which executes actions depending on certain conditions, like which headers are available.
+2. In an another callback function, written in the high-level part of the codebase, which executes actions depending on certain conditions, like which headers are available.

-Right now, the second callback function just reports the NTP versions.
+Right now, the second callback function just reports the `NTP` versions.